fr9rx/hexstrike/README.md

 Save results before exiting if needed.
 Most scans export .txt reports.

-Want GUI instead of TUI?
-Check out the GUI version (optional link to GUI file).

 🛡️ License & Legal
 This project is for legal and ethical hacking.
 You are responsible for how you use this tool.
 Don't be a skiddie.